acidanthera/AptioFixPkg/README.md

 Before using AptioMemoryFix please ensure that you have:
 - Most up-to-date UEFI BIOS firmware (check your motherboard vendor website).
 - Fast Boot and Hardware Fast Boot disabled in BIOS if present.
 - Above 4G Decoding or similar enabled in BIOS if present.
+**WARNING**: On some motherboards (notably ASUS WS-X299-PRO) this option causes adverse effects, and must be disabled.
+While no other motherboards with the same issue are known, consider this option to be first to check if you have erratic boot failures.
 - VT-d disabled in BIOS if present (you could also drop ACPI DMAR table with a bootloader).
 - _No_ `slide` boot argument present in NVRAM or anywhere else (it is not necessary unless you cannot boot at all or see `No slide values are usable!
 Use custom slide!` message from AptioMemoryFix).
 - CFG Lock (MSR 0xE2 write protection) disabled in BIOS if present (consider [patching it](https://github.com/LongSoft/UEFITool/blob/master/UEFIPatch/patches.txt) otherwise if you have enough skills).